 There are just so many references in the Bible to the man Jesus Christ not being in His omnipotent Godhead power that I cannot give you them all.
 I will give you another couple of examples of Jesus healing the sick.
 Was there anything that hindered or kept Jesus from healing anybody?
 You see if Jesus was God in his omnipotent power, no one would ever not get healed, if that is what God wanted to do.
 Do you agree?
 However, we find some conflicts with this thinking in the scriptures.
 If you read the 6th chapter of Mark you find some very interesting things occur.
 Jesus is visiting his hometown and place where he was raised as a child.
 But, when Jesus tries to heal people there, this is what the Bible says:

 Mar 6:5 And he could there do no mighty work, save that he laid his hands upon a few sick folk, and healed them.

 The Jewish O.T.
 Bible says “God is not a man” (Num 23:19), therefore, the majority of the Jews did not recognize Him when He became a man in Jesus.
-Today we have the same idiot philosophy and reasoning in the reverse being projected that says Jesus was God in His full deity power and this is how He did all the miraculous things that He did.
-People put God in their box and expect Him to abide by their rules and this is a major mistake.
+Today we have the same foolish philosophy and reasoning in the reverse being projected that says Jesus was God in His full deity power and this is how He did all the miraculous things that He did.
+People put God in their religious box and expect Him to abide by their rules and this is a major mistake.
 Is God still God?
-If God chooses to do something different than what you like to think is how God is supposed to act, can He do that?
+If God chooses to do something different than what you like to think about on how God is supposed to act, can He only do that?
 If God wants to come to earth in the form of a man without using His deity powers in manifestation, can God do that?
 Is it legal?
 Is it even possible?
-I believe it is God’s choice to what He does and how He does it and not yours.
-Obviously we have a lot to learn.
+I believe it was God’s choice to what He did and how He does it without our input or consultation.
+Obviously we need to realize that we have a lot to learn.